 Bitmap effects, which are pixel-based and non-destructive, can be applied both to vector and bitmap objects.
 Bitmap effects are listed in the top part of the Effects menu in CorelDRAW.
-You can use the FX tab in the Properties inspector (Windows > Inspectors > Properties) to show, hide, and edit effects, apply additional effects, and more.
+You can use the FX tab in the Properties docker (Windows > Dockers > Properties) to show, hide, and edit effects, apply additional effects, and more.